We are implementing Suntory Mizuiku-Education Program for Nature and Water to pass down precious natural environment to the next generation.

 Outdoor School of Forest and Water

 This hands-on nature program geared to elementary school students from grades three through six and their parents or guardians is held in the home regions of (Mineral Water) Suntory Tennensui.
 Participants experience for themselves the importance of water and of the forests that produce it amid the great outdoors at Hakushu (Yamanashi prefecture), Okudaisen (Tottori prefecture), and Aso (Kumamoto prefecture).
-Around 27,000 students and their parents took part in the program since it began in 2004 through 2019.
+Around 28,900 students and their parents took part in the program since it began in 2004 through 2021.
+We opened a remote school in 2020.

 The Outdoor School of Forest and Water staff conduct the program together with expert instructors that play active role locally in environmental education.